A Critical Insight for Tourists Who Want to Visit Zanzibar

 What You Should Know About Zanzibar’s Magnificent Coast Before You Go

-For those who are planning to visit Zanzibar, they should know that there isn’t a spot on the planet that sounds more enticing than this.
+For those who are planning to visit Zanzibar island, they should know that there isn’t a spot on the planet that sounds more enticing than this.
 You can almost taste the spices and hear the rustling of the sea breeze just by pronouncing Zanzibar.
 Once I saw the famous dhows with their distinctive triangular sails roaming the ocean, tasted the local cuisine, and learned about this unique combination of African and Arabian customs, I fell in love with this Indian Water spice island.

-When you visit Zanzibar, you will come to learn that the archipelago of Zanzibar consists of four islands off the East African coast.
+When you are visiting Zanzibar, you will come to learn that the archipelago of Zanzibar consists of four islands off the East African coast.
 Zanzibar is commonly referred to as Unguja, the main island.
 Due to its strategic location in the Indian Ocean and the spice and slave trade routes, Zanzibar has long been a stronghold for many countries.
 Oman made Zanzibar the official capital of the Sultanate in 1832.
 British rule continued until Tanganyika and Zanzibar formed Tanzania in the 1960s.

 Unguja Ukuu A tiny Community on Unguja Island – ZanzibarSpices and tourism are the two primary sources of income for the island nowadays.
 As a result, this fantasy environment is still very much off the usual road, making it a gem for tourists who visit Zanzibar.